Movement as Medicine

 Medical Acupuncture: Facilitating Reactivation

-For many chronic-pain patients, the barrier to starting exercise is not motivation — it is pain or fear of pain.
-Medical acupuncture has a crucial facilitating role: by lowering the pain threshold and providing real relief, it makes movement more accessible.
+For many chronic-pain patients, the barrier to starting exercise isn't motivation — it's pain or fear of pain.
+Medical acupuncture plays a crucial facilitating role: by lowering the pain threshold and providing real relief, it makes movement more accessible.

-In clinical practice, acupuncture is used as a "launch ramp" for exercise: regular sessions reduce pain enough for the patient to be able to start physical activity.
-Over time, exercise begins to sustain part of the relief that previously depended exclusively on acupuncture.
+In clinical practice, acupuncture serves as a "launch ramp" for exercise: regular sessions reduce pain enough for the patient to start physical activity.
+Over time, exercise begins to sustain part of the relief that previously depended entirely on acupuncture.

 Acupuncture and exercise activate similar systems (endogenous opioids, DNIC) — the combination is potentially synergistic.
 Studies in fibromyalgia and chronic low back pain show better outcomes with the combined approach than with either intervention alone.